Mekari Qontak

 Webhook

-A feature that allows a CRM system to communicate with other systems or platforms by exchanging data via HTTP requests.
+A way a CRM system talks to other systems or tools by sharing data through web requests.

 Workflow